mlmaskey/hobbes-network-format/README.md

 ## Command Line Tool

-This repo can be used as a dependency in your project, exposing the directory crawler.
+This repo can be used as a dependency in your project, exposing multiple helper methods including the crawler method.
 Optionally, you can install this tool via npm globally and add the hnf command line tool:

 ```bash
 npm install -g hobbes-network-format